ehx-v1/UNO/readme.md

 You may selfhost (AKA run your own instance of) this bot under the following circumstances:
 - Your instance (referred to as a "clone") must be **private**.
     - As such, your clone must not be listed on any sort of public bot listing.
-- You understand that no support will be provided to aid you in self-hosting.
+- Self-hosting support will be provided, within limits of knowledge, for this fork only.
-- You agree to not submit any issues, features, or pull requests related to bugs exclusively related to self-hosting.
+- You acknowledge that issues and feature requests related to self-hosting will be lower priority than the fork owner's feature ideas.

 ### Configuration